 An Arts degree is the ultimate flexible university degree.
 Studying online makes it easier to achieve your goals like shaping a career change while working fulltime, or pursuing a lifelong interest.

-With over twenty possible majors and minors, and a choice of individual elective studies, an Arts degree gives you the flexibility to build your knowledge and diversify your skills in exciting areas.
+With over twenty possible majors, and a choice of individual elective studies, an Arts degree gives you the flexibility to build your knowledge and diversify your skills in exciting areas.